Regular users are restricted with many activities to prevent accidental events or unauthorized access to system files.

 Granting Sudo Privileges using the Usermod Command

-In Ubuntu, and all other Linux distributions there is usermod command that can help us to add a regular user to the sudo group.
+command that can help us add a regular user to the sudo group.

-Also Read: Execute Specific Command Without Sudo Password In Linux
+π Execute Specific Commands Without Sudo Passwords in Linux

-Note: Granting sudo privileges to regular user, require root account or existing account with sudo privileges.
+Granting sudo privileges to regular users requires a root account or an existing account with sudo privileges.

 Replace the “test” user with your custom username to get sudo privileges.
 After that, you can verify if that user was added to the sudo group or not using the below command.